 This leads to some kind of ‘mind battle’ that I’m hopeful will resurrect Good Spock and possibly convince Evil Spock to fight alongside his twin against Evil Kirk.
 Either way, I’m happy that Spock’s back, especially if we get a double dose in the next issue.

-In the final few pages, Barr proves he’s still not done harvesting his plot points from movie scripts by setting up a cliffhanger where Evil Kirk remotely commands the Evil Enterprise to self-destruct from the bridge of the Excelsior.
+In the final few pages, the series proves it’s still not done harvesting plot points from movie scripts by setting up a cliffhanger where Evil Kirk remotely commands the Evil Enterprise to self-destruct from the bridge of the Excelsior.
 But I’d rather finish this issue’s discussion by returning to Issue #10’s most persistent theme: just how big, exactly, is the U.S.S.
 Excelsior?

 Is it, conservatively, 7 times the size of the Enterprise, as we see here?